 My dear monks and nuns, my strength!
 My beloved spiritual children!
 I ask you to share and nourish this love on the foundations of which we have built our communities.
-Make it everlasting and all encompassing.
+Make it everlasting and all-encompassing.
 Pray that Lord protects us from hypocritical flattery because these things are inevitable.
-People with titles are often flattered, but still true love is easy to recognize.
-I ask you all to pray that God gives us sincere love which brings peace to human soul and builds us as godlike people in Christ.
+People with titles are often flattered, but still, true love is easy to recognize.
+I ask you all to pray that God gives us sincere love which brings peace to the human soul and builds us as godlike people in Christ.

 Forgive me, I speak from the bottom of my heart.
 I truly feel incapable to express my gratitude for your love.
 Simply, I am speechless… I make a bow to all of you, especially to our most respected shepherd and Bishop, the Metropolitan Timothy, whose Episcopal blessing, we constantly feel in our monasteries!

-On Behalf of our monastic family, the Hiermonk Dositheus, addressed the Elder:
+On Behalf of our monastic family, the Hieromonk Dositheus addressed the Elder: